-Small businesses greatly impact both your community and economy.
+Small businesses greatly impact both your community and the economy.
 Supporting local businesses has a noticeable effect on your neighbours as well.
 When you make a purchase from local businesses and small ventures, the money is more than likely to go back to other local businesses such as banks, service providers, and farms.

 Here are 10 ways you can show your love and support to local businesses.

 1. Shop Local

 The first and foremost step is to shop locally.
 Simple hai na?
 It’s already stated how investing money in local businesses keeps the money in your community and how you’re supporting not just one person but a whole system of people who are working behind the doors.

 Additionally, when you support small businesses, you also:

 - Make personal connections with small business store owners.